brjathu/PHALP/README.md

 ## Testing

-Once the posetrack dataset is downloaded at "_DATA/posetrack/posetrack_data/", run the following command to run our tracker on all videos on the supported datasets.
+Once the posetrack dataset is downloaded at "_DATA/posetrack_2018/", run the following command to run our tracker on all videos on the supported datasets.
 This will run MaskRCNN, HMAR to create embeddings and run PHALP on these prepossessed data.

-`python test_datasets.py --track_dataset posetrack`
+`python test_datasets.py --track_dataset posetrack-val`

-However, you only need to run MaskRCNN and HMAR once, after that you can simply run `./scripts/_PHALP.sh`.

 ## Evaluation